 1. Improved Gut Health

-https://www.mentalfoodchain.com/foods-high-in-lectins/The carnivore diet eliminates plant anti-nutrients that are indigestible.
-Therefore, lectins, among others, are no longer able to damage the intestinal wall and trigger infectious and autoimmune diseases (Haupt-Jorgensen et al. 20182; Sturgeon et al. 20163).
+The carnivore diet eliminates plant anti-nutrients that are indigestible.
+Therefore, lectins, among others, can no longer damage the intestinal wall and trigger infectious and autoimmune diseases (Haupt-Jorgensen et al. 20182; Sturgeon et al. 20163).

 2. Less Inflammation